AlMonkman/reading-notes/GrowthMindset.md

 4. Double space after your text in order to create a new line on the document.
 Or leave a blank line of text in between.
 5. To create a bulleted list just use either a - or * symbol.
 6. Quote text using the > symbol.
 7. You can create a link by wrapping link text in brackets [ ], and then wrapping the URL in parentheses ( ).
 Here is the link to the Basic formatting syntax for Markdown that i have been provided.
-[Basics of Markdown]{ https://docs.github.com/en/github/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax#uploading-assets}.
+[Basics of Markdown](https://docs.github.com/en/github/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax#uploading-assets).
 8. This is also the same way to add an image to your Markdown.
 Place an ! before the brackets to show the image, if you do not add the ! it will instead show the link to said image.
 9. To add a downloaded image onto your Markdown you first need to download the file onto Github itself.
 10. To add Emoji's use the colon symbol 👊.
 A list of emojis will appear and filter as you type in what you're looking for 🍌.